HB38 Alabama 2010 Session

 - School employees, engaging in sex act or deviant sexual intercourse with a student or having sexual contact with a student, crimes of established, penalties

-This bill would provide that the school employee may be placed on paid administrative leave while the charge is adjudicated and would provide for further disciplinary action pursuant to the Teacher Tenure Act, the Teacher Accountability Act, or the Fair Dismissal Act.
+- Specifies that a school employee charged with these offenses may be placed on paid administrative leave during adjudication, with further discipline possible after adjudication under the Teacher Tenure Act, the Teacher Accountability Act, or the Fair Dismissal Act.

 - Subjects